Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Lyapunov Stability for MDPs

+$ \square$ \end{Definition} Note that $D$-stability is introduced as a practical way to encompass many commonly used stability concepts.
+If, e.g., $D$ is the total variational distance, then the obtained stability is often referred to as ergodicity~\cite{Meyn2009}.
+If, e.g., $D$ is the expected value under $\rho$ of the square of $\vect{s}$, then one obtains asymptotic stability for deterministic systems~\cite{Rawlings2017} and mean square stability for stochastic systems~\cite{Sopasakis2017}.

-holds almost everywhere, then the Markov Chain is $D$-asymptotically stable. \flushright$\square$ \end{Definition} The next theorem formalizes the stability of FOCP \eqref{eq:FOCP} on the set of probability measures, following the same arguments as classic Lyapunov stability for optimal policies over deterministic problems. \begin{Theorem} Assume that the inequalities
+The next theorem formalizes the stability of OCP \eqref{eq:FOCP} on the set of probability measures, following the same arguments as classic Lyapunov stability for optimal policies over deterministic problems. \begin{Theorem} Assume that the inequalities

-hold for some class-$\mathcal{K}_\infty$ functions $\varrho_{1,2}$ and for all $\rho\in\Xi\subseteq\mathcal P$, where set $\Xi$ is a non-empty set such that $V_\star< \infty$ on $\Xi$.
-Then the Markov chain is $D$-asymptotically stable with respect to the probability measure $\rho^\star$ and dissimilarity measure $D$ for any $\rho_0\in\Xi$. \flushright$\square$ \end{Theorem} \begin{Remark} Note that assumption \eqref{eq:Vbound} corresponds to standard assumption in the context of MPC--often referred to as a form of weak controllability~\cite{Rawlings2017}--which requires that the value function is upper-bounded by a class-$\mathcal{K}_\infty$ function of a norm of $\vect s-\vect s_\star$. \end{Remark} \begin{pf} We first observe that because $V_\star$ is bounded on $\Xi$, $\Xi$ is positive invariant and
+hold for some class-$\mathcal{K}_\infty$ functions $\varrho_{1,2}$ and for all $\rho\in\Xi\subseteq {\mathcal{R}}$, where set $\Xi$ is a non-empty set such that $V_\star< \infty$ on $\Xi$.
+Then the Markov chain is $D$-asymptotically stable with respect to the probability measure $\rho_\star$ and dissimilarity measure $D$ for any $\rho_0\in\Xi$. \flushright$\square$ \end{Theorem} \begin{Remark} Note that assumption \eqref{eq:Vbound} corresponds to a standard assumption in the context of MPC---referred to as a form of weak controllability~\cite{Rawlings2017}---which requires that the value function is upper-bounded by a class-$\mathcal{K}_\infty$ function of a norm of $\vect s-\vect s_\star$. \end{Remark} \begin{Remark} Condition \eqref{eq:Lbound} can be mistaken for the simple requirement that the cost functional $\mathcal L$ should correspond to a stochastic tracking MPC scheme.
+This interpretation is, however, not necessarily correct.
+Indeed, a stochastic tracking MPC scheme would typically use a cost functional of the form

+which typically does not satisfy condition \eqref{eq:Lbound} unless $\rho_\star$ is a Dirac measure centered at $\vect s=0$.
+The latter requires that some very specific properties are satisfied by the system dynamics \eqref{eq:markov_chain}, and hence does not hold in general.
+See Lemma \ref{Lem:EquivalenceToClassic} and the following remarks. \end{Remark} \begin{pf} (of Theorem \ref{thm:asymptotic_stability}) We first observe that because $V_\star$ is bounded on $\Xi$, $\Xi$ is positive invariant for system $\xi$ defined in~\eqref{eq:markov_chain} under policy $\vect{\pi}_\star$ solving~\eqref{eq:FOCP} and

 holds on $\Xi$.
-Furthermore, we observe that from \eqref{eq:Lbound}, the bound:
+Furthermore, we observe that from \eqref{eq:Lbound}, the bound

 holds for any $\rho_k\in\Xi$.
 Hence $V_\star[\rho_k] \geq 0$ is bounded and monotonically decreasing on $\Xi$, such that it must converge to a finite positive value $\bar V$ as $k\rightarrow \infty$.
 We then need to prove that $\bar V = 0$.
 To that end, consider $\delta,\epsilon>0$ selected as